-Co-Ordinator – Miss A Waterfall
+Co-Ordinator – Ms A Gray

 'Talented' refers to those with particular skills, which may be in creative subjects, or may identify sporting skills, but can also refer to leadership, critical thinking, supporting lower ability students and many others.
 All More Able students will also have identification of their talents on the More Able register.